 Considering buying a new manufactured home, modular home, or prefabricated home in the wonderful state of North Carolina?
 Known as the Tar Heel State, North Carolina borders South Carolina, Tennessee, Georgia, and Virginia and has a mostly mild climate.
 North Carolina modular homes are engineered specifically for the unique characteristics of the environment, with a focus on energy efficiency and minimal long-term maintenance.
 With a current population of just over 9.8 million, the sales price of a home in North Carolina is approximately $270,000; in comparison, the average price of a modular home in North Carolina is $55 to $75 per square foot.
 Therefore, the average price of a 1,800 square foot modular home is $117,000, including land and necessary site improvements, which makes the purchase of a prefabricated home a fiscally responsible choice for North Carolina’s would-be home buyers.
 These prices may differ in metropolitan areas such as Charlotte and Raleigh, where the cost of land and site improvements are typically higher.

-Your Source For Manufactured Homes in North Carolina
+Your Source For Manufactured Homes and Modular Homes in North Carolina